Non-invasive playtime tracking Discord bot, compatible with all server types

 Notes

-- Log timestamps are interpreted in the machine's local timezone; day boundaries are local midnight, and sessions crossing midnight are split across days for daily stats.
+MC_LOG_TZ(default UTC); day boundaries are local (TZ) midnight, and sessions crossing midnight are split across days for daily stats. - The parser expects the Forge log format

 (